karmaniverous/blog/_posts/2024-09-02-some-words-on-linkedin.md

 But I think I can make it make sense by thinking in terms of process.
 My blog is where I post drafts, and iterate on them until I've ironed out the kinds.
 LinkedIn is where I post the final, polished version.
 So the blog is a _workbench_, and LinkedIn is a _showroom_.

-I can live with that.
+The key is that I need not to care that all my real traffic & interaction will be on LinkedIn, not my blog.
+But since I'm not trying to monetize my blog, and I'm not really getting any traffic there anyway, I think I can live with that.

 I think. 😅